scolladon/sfdx-git-delta/README.md

 Any git sha pointer is supported: commit sha, branch, tag, git expression (HEAD, etc.).

+`--from` parameter is the base commit (the first, the oldest, the closest) `--to` parameter is the target commit (the last, the youngest, the farthest) If you want to deploy incrementally the content of a PR, `--from` parameter will be the base branch the PR branch wants to merge to, and `--to` parameter will be the PR branch.

 Here are examples of how to compare the content of different branches:

 - **Comparing between commits in different branches**